-- Next, generously sprinkle salt and black pepper on both the meat and bone sides of the ribs (I absolutely love this sifter).
+- Next, generously sprinkle 1 Tbsp Diamond Crystal kosher salt and 1 Tbsp 16-mesh ground black pepper on both the meat and bone sides of the ribs (I absolutely love using a sifter for this).

 - Make sure to sprinkle some salt and pepper on the edges of the racks as well.
 Place the racks on a large tray, cover, and refrigerate overnight (or several hours) until you‘re ready to cook.